pixa-pics/pixa-pics.github.io/README.md

 ## Getting further, in the height of the hill, with the king that owns a while greater.

-**Great is this king, the king kills that is good, you can't kill what is good but you can kill the king!**
+**Great is this king, the king kills that is good, you can't kill what is good, but you can kill the king!**
+The king is the newest being an amount of funds along with some specifications to create a new feature that kill one.

 **SO :**

-Always a new checkpoint is set the king, once it lived only then, it can be redefined, and kills that you want that isn't great once finished yet good as it was; Example 1000$ of performanced development next set a new king checkpoint to kills the non-existence of any possibilities to run it uqualy in Africa and Europ (But that is done, yeah!).
+Always while a new checkpoint is set the king, once it lived only then, it can be redefined, and kills that you want that isn't great once finished yet good as it was; Example 1000$ for performance improvement development next set a new king as a checkpoint to kills the good rendering system not enabling to run it well in Africa and Europe (But that is done, yeah!).

 **NOW:**